 Community Capital: an Afrofuturism South Philly Walking Experience

 We speak ourselves into existence.
 But, what happens when others of the world silence your tones to cacophony their worth?
-As part of the Painted Bride Art’s Center “Power to the Prompt" conversation, Community Capital: an Afrofuturism South Philly Walking Experience, curated and written by TS Hawkins & Lois Moses, illuminates an intersectional poetic expedition of sound and unearthing through the streets of South Philadelphia.
-Letting ancestors guide permeable possibilities, this walking tour opens multiple dimensions of storytelling that ignite the expansion of mind, body, and spirit!
+Originally commissioned as part of the Painted Bride Art’s Center “Power to the Prompt" conversation, Community Capital: an Afrofuturism South Philly Walking Experience, curated and written by TS Hawkins & Lois Moses, illuminates an intersectional poetic expedition of sound and unearthing through the streets of South Philadelphia.
+Letting ancestors guide permeable possibilities, this (self-guided) trek opens multiple dimensions of storytelling that ignite the expansion of mind, body, and spirit!
 Journeying fixed and beyond, participants will have the opportunity to connect with intergenerational voices searching for an equitable community one neighborhood at a time!

 WALKING TOUR INFORMATION

 - October 7th (National Poetry Day & William Still's 200th Birthday)

 - Walking Guide

 - Download Here! (free & open to the public)

 - All QR Codes & Video Links are captioned for accessibility.
 Whether local, out of town, or nationwide, take a moment to wander virtually or in-person!

 - Community Capital MoodList

 - Spring/Summer 2022